Xiaomi’s first ‘slider’ phone, the Mi Mix 3, starts rolling out globally

 The “slider” phone was all the rage back in the ’90s and ’00s, a form factor designed to increase portability without compromising on functionality.
 And the ol’ slider is returning with aplomb, as manufacturers seek to maximize screen size without resorting to the dreaded “notch.”

-Chinese smartphone giant Xiaomi is beginning the global rollout of the Mi Mix 3, its first slider phone, which was announced back in October before going on sale in China the following month.
+Chinese smartphone giant Xiaomi is beginning the global rollout of the Mi Mix 3, its first slider phone, which was announced back in October before going on sale in China the following month, followed by a handful of markets in Southeast Asia.

 Xiaomi revealed today that the Mi Mix 3 will go on sale in the U.K. on January 16 for £449 ($575), following its debut this week in Spain and Italy.
-The company hasn’t revealed when, or if, the device will launch in the U.S. but the company did recently showcase the Mi Mix 3 at an event in New York — though Xiaomi has yet to formally launch any of its smartphones in the U.S.
+The company hasn’t revealed when, or if, the device will launch in the U.S. though the company did recently showcase the Mi Mix 3 at an event in New York.
+However, Xiaomi has yet to formally launch any of its smartphones in the U.S.

-The Mi Mix 3 sports a 6.39-inch, 2340 x 1080-pixel display, with a dual 12MP rear camera lenses, and up to 8GB RAM/256GB of storage.
+The Mi Mix 3 sports a 6.39-inch, 2340 x 1080-pixel display, with a dual 12MP rear camera lenses and up to 8GB RAM/256GB of storage.
 The device was originally pitched as the world’s first 5G phone, but that was revealed to be fake news — the phone that debuted in October was actually 4G.
-The company said at the time that the 5G incarnation would arrive in Europe in the first quarter of 2019 and, well, it has yet to appear — the one launching in Europe this week is not 5G-ready.
+The company said at the time that the 5G incarnation would arrive in Europe in the first quarter of 2019, though it has yet to appear — the one launching in Europe this week is not 5G-ready.

 This means the main noteworthy element of the phone is its magnetic slider, which houses its various selfie lenses and antenna.